 for institutional aid

-For SMU opportunity grants, you must submit a CSS/PROFILE financial application each year.
+For SMU-funded opportunity scholarships, you must submit a CSS/PROFILE financial application each year.
 This will give our financial aid advisors more information to further assess your financial need.
 There is a $25 cost for completing the CSS/PROFILE.

 Visit student.collegeboard.org/profile to file the CSS/PROFILE.
 Use SMU school code 6660.

 After you’ve been awarded any academic scholarships, your SMU financial aid advisor will review your FAFSA and CSS/PROFILE to put together a package of federal, state and SMU-funded awards, including grants, loans and work-study options, to meet your specific situation.
 Remember, you won’t know what your financial options are until you apply for admission